okfn-brasil/serenata-de-amor/CONTRIBUTING.md

  - CEPIM:  `YYYY-MM-DD-impeded-non-profit-entities.xz`
  - CNEP: `YYYY-MM-DD-national-register-punished-companies.xz`

-##### Suppliers purchases
+##### Purchase suppliers
-1. `src/fetch_purchases_suppliers.py` collects the data of all suppliers related with purchases made by federal government.
+1. `src/fetch_purchase_suppliers.py` collects the data of all suppliers related with purchases made by federal government.
 The purchases could be by a company or by a person.
-The file is named as follows: `YYYY-MM-DD-purchases-suppliers.xz`.
+The file is named as follows: `YYYY-MM-DD-purchase-suppliers.xz`.

 ### Datasets (`data/`)